Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 **R script**

 Change the primer sequences in the R script to the primer sequences you have used.
-An example is shown in a snapshot of the chunck below.
+An example is shown in a snapshot of the chunk below.

 ```r